jeftegoes/AwsOverview/Analytics/Amazon Kinesis.md

 # 2. Kinesis Data Streams

-- Retention between 1 day to 365 days.
+- Retention between up to 365 days.
-  - Default 24 hours.
-- Ability to reprocess (replay) data.
+- Ability to reprocess (replay) data by consumers.
-- Once data is inserted in Kinesis, it can't be deleted (immutability).
+- Data can't be deleted from Kinesis (until it expires).
+- Data up to 1MB (typical use case is lot of "small" real-time data).
-- Data that shares the same partition goes to the same shard (ordering).
+- Data ordering guarantee for data with the same "Partition ID".
+- At-rest KMS encryption, in-flight HTTPS encryption.
-- Producers: AWS SDK, Kinesis Producer Library (KPL), Kinesis Agent.
+- Kinesis Producer Library (KPL) to write an optimized producer application.
-- Consumers:
-  - Write your own: Kinesis Client Library (KCL), AWS SDK.
+- Kinesis Client Library (KCL) to write an optimized consumer application.
-  - Managed: AWS Lambda, Kinesis Data Firehose, Kinesis Data Analytics.

 ## 2.1.
 Capacity Modes

 - **Provisioned mode**
-  - You choose the number of shards provisioned, scale manually or using API.
+  - Choose number of shards.
   - Each shard gets 1MB/s in (or 1000 records per second).
-  - Each shard gets 2MB/s out (classic or enhanced fan-out consumer).
+  - Each shard gets 2MB/s out.
+  - Scale manually to increase or decrease the number of shards.
   - You pay per shard provisioned per hour.
 - **On-demand mode**
   - No need to provision or manage the capacity.